jenskuipers/BlogMakings/README.md

 **2) Run the following commands in the project root folder (according to your needs)**

-Or if you want to use a webserver (and mysql and php):
+If you want to use a webserver:

     cp .env.example .env
     composer install
     php artisan key:generate
     php artisan migrate --seed

+Restart webserver

+**OR*

 If you want to use php artisan serve: